-- The interest of such member or officer is fully disclosed to the membership. - The interested officer or member does not vote or apply pressure on the matter up for vote. - If after exercising due diligence and looking at alternatives, the undertaking in which an officer or member has a financial or personal interest is approved in a vote by members as being in the best interests of the Branch, it may enter into the transaction or arrangement. - Payments to the interested officer or member shall be reasonable and shall not exceed fair market value. - The minutes of meetings where the votes are taken to approve any such transactions shall record the conflict disclosure, vote abstention by the interested party, and rationale for approval.
+- The interest of such member or officer is fully disclosed to the membership. - The interested officer or member does not vote or apply pressure on the matter up for vote. - If after exercising due diligence and looking at alternatives, the undertaking in which an officer or member has a financial or personal interest is approved in a vote by members as being in the best interests of the Branch, it may enter into the transaction or arrangement. - Payments to the interested officer or member shall be reasonable and shall not exceed fair market value. - The minutes of meetings where the votes are taken to approve any such transactions shall record the conflict disclosure, vote abstention by the interested party and rationale for approval.

-VIII.
-AMENDMENTS
+ARTICLE VIII - AMENDMENTS

-This Constitution and Bylaws is a roadmap, fairly fixed over time, but shall be reviewed annually to assure that Branch operations are aligned and they conform to any changes by ASALH.
+These Constitution & Bylaws are a roadmap, fairly fixed over time but shall be reviewed annually to assure that branch operations are aligned and it conforms to any changes by ASALH.